 Much like a child, who will return to a mother or father when scared or hurt for comfort and reassurance, an anxiously-attached person with low self-esteem will find this comfort in a therapist that will be attuned to their needs where others might not have the capacity or desire to play that role.

 Several therapeutic approaches can be useful in the treatment of low self-esteem, but the hallmark of the psychodynamic approach is the close relationship that develops between the therapist and client creating that secure base in an often frightening world from which the client can grow.

 Psychodynamic therapy can be offered as a long term or short term treatment depending on the persons treatment goals and what would be beneficial for them.
 The short term version of Psychodynamic therapy is called Dynamic Interpersonal Therapy (DIT), you can read more about this approach here.
 You can read more about Psychodynamic therapy in general here.

-Psychodynamic Psychotherapy for Low Self-Esteem was last modified: March 9th, 2018 by Private Therapy Clinic
+Psychodynamic psychotherapy for Low Self-Esteem was last modified: February 27th, 2019 by Private Therapy Clinic

 Our society puts people under huge pressure to meet someone and settle down, to the extent that those of us who are single are often left wondering if there’s something wrong with us.
 Why don’t we want the same thing as everyone else?.....

 Low self-esteem is a relatively common problem but that doesn’t mean that it shouldn’t be taken seriously.
 Affecting many different people for a variety of reasons, low self-esteem negatively influences other aspects of your life, limiting the joy and fulfilment you should be experiencing........